kristjanjansen/icons/README.md

 | Fallback2 | ```no-fontface no-svg``` | PNG sprite | ?                                      | 42KB | 83KB   |

 * Sizes: Size of font or sprite generated from 108 black SVG icons and 108 black + 108 white variations
 * It's assumed SVG is served with gzip compression from server, without it the size is 5x bigger.
-Opera Mini proxies request the SVG content with gzip encoding.
-It is possible that Nginx config needs additional directive ```gzip-proxied``` [link](https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf#L84) for this but its unconfirmed.
+Opera Mini proxy requests the SVG content with gzip encoding.
+It is possible that Nginx config needs additional directive ```gzip-proxied``` ([link](https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf#L84)) to make it work but its unconfirmed.
 * Opera is untested
 * Opera Mini Modernizr test is replaced with browser detection, forcing ```no-fontface svg```